sijylab/Liver_disease_microbiome/README.md

     * `Supple_table_KO.xlsx`: KEGG Orthology (KO) functional annotation table inferred from the microbiome data.
 * **Metadata:**
     * The sample metadata (including grouping information, age, sex, and BMI) is provided as **Supplementary Table** accompanying the published manuscript.
-    * **Note for Reproducibility:** To run the analysis scripts provided here, please use the `Supple_table_xx` from the manuscript or format your own metadata file to match the sample IDs in the ASV table.

 ---